-- Most indicators of influenza activity decreased in the past week. - ILI presentations at emergency departments (EDs) and sentinel GPs decreased in the past week. - The number of influenza cases reported to the Department of Health decreased but remained high with 579 cases in the past week. - Non-influenza virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - As of 7th August 2022, WA has recorded a total of 1,087,681 COVID-19 cases.
-See webpage for further information.
+- The rate of ILI presentations decreased at emergency departments (EDs) and remained stable at sentinel GPs in the past week. - There was a slight decrease in the number of influenza cases reported to the Department of Health. - Non-influenza detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - COVID-19 cases increased by 4% in the past week to 12,250 cases.